Gantt Chart in Excel (Table of contents)

 - It is highly visible.

 - Gantt Chart does not show task dependencies.
-If one task is not completed, a person cannot assume how it is going to affect the other tasks.
+If one task is incomplete, a person cannot assume how it will affect the other tasks.

 - The size of the bar does not indicate the amount of work; it depicts the time period.